-Policy 5.2.1 - Maintain or enhance the freshwater values supported by freshwater bodies.
+Policy 5.2.1 - Maintain or enhance the natural and human use values supported by freshwater bodies.

-The freshwater values supported by freshwater bodies in Marlborough are varied, reflecting the diversity of water resources highlighted in Policy 5.1.1.
-The freshwater values supported by different waterbodies are identified in Appendix 5.
-Given their intrinsic value and their significance to the community, the policy seeks to retain the freshwater values.
-Objective A2 of the NPSFM 2017 specifies that the overall quality of freshwater is to be 'maintained or improved'
+The natural and human use values supported by freshwater bodies in Marlborough are varied, reflecting the diversity of water resources highlighted in Policy 5.1.1.
+The natural and human use values supported by different waterbodies are identified in Appendix 5.
+Given their intrinsic value and their significance to the community, the policy seeks to retain the natural and human use values.